litixsoft/baboon/README.md

     $ grunt ci

-It generates xml reports inside the build folder.
+This generates xml reports inside the build folder.

 ## All Baboon example app grunt tasks
-Important: this tasks only running in baboon/example directory.
+Important: this tasks run inside the baboon/example directory only.

 Build application in development mode, start express server, open browser with app and watch for changes.